deqode/GoArcc/docs/Introduction/Directory Definition.md

-As we know main.go is the entry point for any go application.
+As we know, the main.go is the entry point for any go application.
 Here logger.Init() will take the config object as a parameter and initialize the whole application with debug level.
-This means in the standard output you will able to see the debug levels of the log only.
+This means that you will be able to see the debug levels of the log only in the standard output.